 Necitumumab (Portrazza) is a monoclonal antibody that targets EGFR gene changes.
 It is sometimes used to treat a certain type of lung cancer called squamous cell.

 Anaplastic lymphoma kinase (ALK).
 This gene mutation helps lung cancer cells grow and spread more quickly.

 ROS-1.
 About 2% of non-small-cell lung cancers have changes to the ROS-1 gene.
 Some of the drugs that block ALK can also help treat people who have this gene change.
 Drugs that target the ROS-1 gene change:

 BRAF.
 Cancer cells with this gene mutation grow more quickly than usual.
 Drugs that target BRAF include:

 KRAS.
-One of the most comm,on forms of gene change.
-Sotorasib (Lumakras) is the first treatment for adult patients with this change.
+One of the most common forms of gene change.
+Adagrasib (Krazati) and sotorasib (Lumakras) are used to treat adult patients with this change.

 Your doctor may suggest you get two or more treatments together, which is called combination therapy.
 Chemoradiotherapy, for instance, combines chemotherapy and radiation therapy.
 You can have these two treatments at the same time, or one after the other.
 Chemo plus radiation kills cancer better than either treatment alone, but it can also lead to more side effects.